MAGE: Machine-generated Text Detection in the Wild: Related Work

 \section{Related Work}

-As large language models move swiftly in producing remarkably high-quality text and errors in machine generations become ever subtler and harder to spot~\citep{clark2021all,dou2022gpt}, a new challenge is posed to the research community for robust machine-writing detection.
-Notoriously, humans could be easily fooled by current state-of-the-art generation systems~\citep{gltr,ippolito2020automatic,bai2022training}.
-RoFT~\citep{dugan2020roft} attempts to invite users to try their hand at detecting machine-generated text.
-However, only 15.8\% of the annotations correctly identified the exact detection boundary, leading researchers to consider automated detection methods that distill discrepancies not easily noticed by humans.

-One straightforward automated detection is to involve statistical boundaries between the linguistic patterns of human-written and machine-generated text as proxies, which have gone through $n$-gram frequencies~\citep{badaskar2008identifying}, entropy~\citep{lavergne2008detecting,{gltr}}, perplexity~\citep{beresneva2016computer}, and negative curvature regions of the model's log probability~\citep{detect-gpt}.
+A line of work explores the linguistic patterns to achieve automatic machine-writing detection, which has gone through $n$-gram frequencies~\citep{badaskar2008identifying}, entropy~\citep{lavergne2008detecting,{gltr}}, perplexity~\citep{beresneva2016computer}, and negative curvature regions of the model's log probability~\citep{detect-gpt,fast-detect-gpt}.
 One limitation of these statistics-based methods is the white-box assumption that we can access the model prediction distributions, hindering wider applications on models behind APIs, such as ChatGPT.
-Another alternative paradigm is training neural-based detectors~\citep{bakhtin2019real,fagni2021tweepfake,uchendu2020authorship}.
-OpenAI has recently released an AI text classifier by fine-tuning a GPT model~\citep{openai_detector}, easing the abuse issues of AI and sparking discussions on the detection possibilities~\citep{chakraborty2023possibilities}.

-Inspired by copyright protection watermarks in the image and video fields~\citep{langelaar2000watermarking}, some works~\citep{meral2009natural,krishna2023paraphrasing,ft_water,kirchenbauer2023watermark} explore the potential of watermarks in language models, which modify model generation behaviors to make them easier to detect, becoming a new detection perceptiveness with magic shortcuts.
+Another alternative paradigm is training neural-based detectors~\citep{bakhtin2019real,fagni2021tweepfake,uchendu2020authorship,openai_detector}.
+Some works~\citep{meral2009natural,krishna2023paraphrasing,ft_water,kirchenbauer2023watermark} explore the potential of watermarks in language models, making model-generated texts easier to detect. ~\citet{native} indicate that texts by non-native speakers are more likely to be incorrectly identified as AI-generated.
 Our work does not assume language models are enhanced with watermarks, instead considering a more common detection setting where we do not know the sources of detected texts.